taylorsilva/posts/concourse-best-practices/README.md

   args: ["Hello, world!"]
 ```

-## Put Your CI Files in a Different Repo
+## Put Your CI Files in its Own Repo

 If your team works out of multiple repositories (repo) then moving all your CI files into a single repository is a common practice.
 The Concourse team works out of [many repositories](https://github.com/concourse/) so we keep all of our CI files in our [CI repo](https://github.com/concourse/ci).